wm-igniters/wavemaker-theme/README.md

 INSTRUCTIONS
 ============
-With our handy tool, you can effortlessly generate themes for your WaveMaker web apps.
+Our handy tool allows you to generate themes for your WaveMaker web apps effortlessly.
 Not only that, but you can also make dynamic theme changes during runtime, saving you time and effort.
-It's a simple yet effective way to enhance the look and feel of your web applications.
+It's a simple yet effective way to enhance the look and feel of your WaveMaker web apps in real time.

 Install Prerequisites